 How are loans awarded, and what are the interest rates and fees?

 In addition to interest, you pay a loan origination fee that is a percentage of the principal amount of each Direct PLUS Loan that you receive.
-For loans disbursed on or after October 1, 2018 and before October 1, 2019 the fee is 4.284%.
+For loans disbursed on or after October 1, 2018 and before October 1, 2019 the fee is 4.284% and the fee for loans disbursed on or after October 1, 2019 and before October 1, 2020 the is 4.236%. .
 This fee helps reduce the cost of making these low-interest loans.
 We deduct the fee before you receive any loan money, so the loan amount you actually receive will be less than the amount you have to repay.

 Dependent students whose parents have applied for but were unable to get a PLUS Loan may be eligible to receive additional Direct Unsubsidized Loan funds.
 Students must provide a copy of the PLUS credit denial to the Financial Aid Office.